leanprover/fp-lean/functional-programming-lean/src/dependent-types/pitfalls.md

 ```output error
 {{#example_out Examples/DependentTypes/Pitfalls.lean plusR_zero_left2}}
 ```
-Having refined `k` to `0` via pattern matching, the first placeholder is now for evidence of a statement that does hold definitionally.
+Having refined `k` to `0` via pattern matching, the first placeholder stands for evidence of a statement that does hold definitionally.
-The `simp` tactic takes care of it, leaving only the second placeholder:
+The `rfl` tactic takes care of it, leaving only the second placeholder:
 ```lean
 {{#example_in Examples/DependentTypes/Pitfalls.lean plusR_zero_left3}}
 ```